-7.4.1 The Executive Director of Finance, Performance and Estates will review the commercial banking arrangements of the Trust at regular intervals to ensure they reflect best practice and represent best value for money by periodically seeking competitive tenders for the Trust's commercial banking business.
+7.4.1 The Chief Finance Officer will review the commercial banking arrangements of the Trust at regular intervals to ensure they reflect best practice and represent best value for money by periodically seeking competitive tenders for the Trust's commercial banking business.
 The results of the tendering exercise should be reported to the Board.
 This review is not necessary for GBS accounts.